Apply now for 2018.

 Heroic Food is currently accepting applications for the 2016 Full-Year Immersion (FYI) cohort and for all 2016 Farm Entry Short Courses.
 If you missed the chance to join the FYI program, sign up for one of the short courses and come out to get a taste of your future in farming!

 To sign up for Farm Entry Events & Workshops,

 The Heroic Food year long, Immersion Training Program, is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
-Currently, the year long Immersion Program is based on our 20 acre farm just outside the town of Hudson NY, but trainings take place on multiple sites in Columbia, Dutchess, and surrounding counties.
-Trainees will gain hands-on experience through apprenticeships with local mentor farmers, craftspeople and food entrepreneurs.
+Currently, the year long Immersion Program is based on our 20-acre farm just outside the town of Hudson NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
+Trainees will gain hands-on experience through apprenticeships with local mentor farmers, craftspeople, and food entrepreneurs.
 In addition, the program offers workshops, short-courses and individualized support for life and career transitions.